bcooperstl/advent-of-code-2020/documentation/day4_part2.md

 ### Given Test Cases ###

-I created a [test case](../data/test_cases/day4_test1.txt) from the four valid and four invalid examples provided.
-I don't anticipate needing other test cases.
+I created a [test case](../data/test_cases/day4_test2.txt) from the four valid and four invalid examples provided.

 ### Custom Test Cases ###

-None Needed
+I created a [custom test case](../data/test_cases/day4_test3.txt) with all invalid data elements using the last valid example and changing items.
+Wanted to test that all validators could fail.

 ## Approach ##